axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

 ### Implement the Fact and the Data Retrieval

 The concrete interfaces and classes that are needed to implement the Fact depend on what you want to analyze in the new data mining bundle.
-A good starting point is to think about the domain elements that contain the data you want to analyze, how to get the instances of these domain elements.
+A good starting point is to think about the domain elements that contain the data you want to analyze and how to get the instances of these domain elements.

 * For example if you want to analyze the traveled distance and the speed of a competitor, the `TrackedLegOfCompetitor` would be the domain element of your choice.
 * This class is located in the sailing domain, so the entrypoint to get instances would be the `RacingEventService`, which will be the Data Source.